Shoulder Instability One Day Course Saturday 27th June

 Management Strategies

-Subscapularis and Infraspinatus Protocols
+Subscapularis & Infraspinatus Protocols

-Scapula Assessment and Treatment
+Scapula Assessment & Treatment

 Co-contraction Protocols